 Women have been instrumental in God’s work in the world.
 You could draw attention to:

-• The rich businesswoman, Lydia, upon her conversion, hosted the apostolic team in Philippi (Acts 16:11-15)
+– The rich businesswoman, Lydia, who upon her conversion hosted the apostolic team in Philippi (Acts 16:11-15)

-husband and wife partnered together to see fruitful business, ministry and mission.
+– The tent-making ministry couple of Priscilla and Aquila (Acts 18:1-28) who demonstrate how husband and wife can partner together to see fruitful business, ministry and mission.